E-H-Q/nodes/README.md

 # nodes

 ## The what:
-Dynamically spaces and plots points around a circle using (vanilla) JavaScript and a lot of trigonometry, (AKA chaos magic).
+Code to dynamically spaces and plots points around a circle using (vanilla) JavaScript and a lot of trigonometry, (AKA chaos magic).

 ## The why:
 Testing grounds for a future project of mine that involves dynamically placing things around a circle.